-To help Canadian organizations make the most of Interac e-Transfer for Business, I’d like to share some of the features in place to safeguard your payment transactions — leading to greater data security for your organization in addition to a more streamlined payments experience.
+To help Canadian organizations make the most of Interac e-Transfer for Business, I’d like to share some of the features in place to safeguard your payment processing transactions — leading to greater data security for your organization in addition to a more streamlined business payments experience.

-When used properly, Interac e-Transfer for Business is a safe money transfer service for organizations of all sizes thanks to multiple layers of security that are built in by design and executed in every transaction, and within the banking platform of your financial institution.
+When used properly, Interac e-Transfer for Business is a safe money transfer service for organizations of all sizes thanks to multiple layers of digital security that are built in by design and executed in every transaction, and within the banking platform of your financial institution.
 Here are a few of the important security considerations:

 - Interac e-Transfer for Business is accessed through your financial institution, which means it’s secured by the robust set of security measures that protect your commercial business banking platform.
 These could include multiple-factor authentication and secure passwords.
 Businesses should talk with their financial institutions and review the security features available within their commercial banking platforms.
 I always recommend implementing them as part of your everyday fraud prevention plans.

-- When you initiate real-time transfers using Interac e-Transfer for Business, there are security measures that go on behind the scenes, including encryption and our risk detection model.
+- When you initiate real-time transfers using Interac e-Transfer for Business, there are data security measures that go on behind the scenes, including encryption and our risk detection model.
 Interac uses a proprietary risk detection model to analyze real-time payments for fraud risk that identifies unusual or risky transaction patterns.
 We have fraud prevention analysts who work with financial institutions to review transactions for fraud risk through unusual or risky transaction patterns before the transaction is sent, allowing Interac to help financial institutions prevent potential loss before it happens.

 Preparing your team to use Interac e-Transfer for Business

 We’re happy to offer Canadian accounting professionals a way to streamline formerly time-consuming processes.
-There are also steps we would recommend taking within any organization to help ensure that Interac e-Transfer for Business contributes to your organization’s fraud prevention and data protection efforts.
+There are also steps we would recommend taking within any organization to help ensure that Interac e-Transfer for Business contributes to your organization’s fraud prevention and data security efforts.

 - Remind your staff to remain vigilant.
-All the usual best practices for online transactions apply when you’re using Interac e-Transfer for Business, including implementing the security features available on your commercial banking platform, like dual authentication and authorization; using strong passwords that expire at least every 90 days; and ensuring that they’re only transacting with trusted websites, vendors and people.
+All the usual best practices for online transactions apply when you’re using Interac e-Transfer for Business, including implementing the security features available on your commercial banking platform, like multi-factor and dual authentication and authorization; using strong passwords that expire at least every 90 days; and ensuring that they’re only transacting with trusted websites, vendors and people.